-Working with Bravehearts means working with a dedicated, multidisciplinary team that shares your goal of improving the future for Australian children.
-Qualified and passionate staff are attracted to Bravehearts’ culture, where success is celebrated, and life balanced and self-care is expected.
+Careers with Bravehearts mean working with dedicated, multidisciplinary teams that share your goal of improving the future for Australian children.
+Qualified and passionate staff are attracted to Bravehearts’ culture, where success is celebrated, and life balanced and self-care are expected.
 There are a number of benefits of working with Bravehearts including:

 - A culture of self-care